tegorman13/Dissertation/docs/Sections/htw_gfm.md

 the two factors.
 The Intercept represents the baseline condition (constant training & trained bands).
-Larger coefficients indicate larger deviations from the baselines - and a positive interaction coefficient indicates disproporionate deviation for the varied condition on the extrapolation bands.
+Larger coefficients indicate larger deviations from the baselines - and a positive interaction coefficient indicates disproportionate deviation for the varied condition on the extrapolation bands.
 CrI values indicate 95% credible intervals. pd is the probability of direction (the % of the posterior on the same side of 0 as the coefficient estimate).